Shankill, Dublin: Football

-Sporting options in the area include soccer teams: Shankill FC, with schoolboy and schoolgirl sides.
+Local soccer teams include Shankill FC, which has schoolboy and schoolgirl sides.

 Tennis

 Shankill Tennis Club, which opened a new clubhouse in 2007 and indoor courts in 2016, is located at the junction of Quinn's Road and Corbawn Drive.

-Bowling

-Shankill Bowling Club - boasting an all-weather surface - is situated adjacent to the tennis club.

 GAA

 Shankill GAA Club re-formed in 2013 after a 20-year absence.
-As of 2021 the club fields ~30 teams across Gaelic football, hurling and camogie and caters for boys and girls of all ages through its academy, underage & adult teams.
+As of 2021 the club fielded approximately 30 teams across Gaelic football, hurling and camogie in both underage and adult teams.